 Last (but certainly not least), cash flow statements show how cash is moving into and out of your business.
 Typically, these statements break down cash flow activity into three different segments for easier tracking: operating flow, investing flow, and financing flow.

-These terms may sound complex at first glance, but these segments can be handy to help you understand the nature of all your business transactions.
+The terms may sound complex at first glance, but these segments can help you understand the nature of all your business transactions.

-As the name implies, investing flow covers business investments.
-When you buy an item, like a commercial property or equipment, that will be used over and over to increase your business’ efficiency or profitability, that transaction falls in the investing flow category.
+- Investing Flow: As the name implies, investing flow covers business investments.
+When you buy an item, like a commercial property or equipment, that will be used over and over to increase your business’s efficiency or profitability, that transaction falls in the investing flow category.